nguyenhuy0905/rare/README.md

 - Well, excuses aside, about 60% the speed of `grep`.
 Sad.
 But I mean, it's still pretty good.

+### Performance consideration: how does it compare against rg?

+- Same story with `grep`.

 ### Performance consideration: linked list vs vector

 - This program uses a LOT of stacks for parsing a regular expression.
 However,